West University Place, Texas: Public schools

 West University Place is in close proximity to The Rice School, a kindergarten through 8th grade magnet school in Houston.
 The Rice School opened in August 1994 to relieve West University Elementary School and several nearby campuses.

-Gabriela Mistral Early Childhood Center is the closest public early childhood center to the city of West University Place.
-Students who are eligible for HISD's preschools may attend any Early Childhood Center in Houston ISD.

 Private schools

 St. Mark's Episcopal School (K–8) is located within West University Place.
-Beehive Coop (Cooperative), a.k.a.
-Beehive Preschool Center, is a private preschool that was formerly located on the grounds of West University Elementary.
-It was established in 1973.
-In 2020 HISD began to seek the expulsion of Beehive and other private preschools from HISD properties as HISD itself is in the process of establishing more public preschool programs.
-Beehive made plans to move into the West University Church of Christ, which renovated a wing for Beehive use.
+The Beehive Preschool Center is located at the West University Church of Christ.

 Other nearby parochial schools and private schools include the School of St. Vincent De Paul Catholic Church in Houston (adjacent to the city limits), St. John's School in Houston, Episcopal High School in Bellaire, St. Francis Episcopal Day School (Texas) in Piney Point, and The Post Oak School with campuses in Bellaire and Houston.
 Local Catholic schools for girls include Incarnate Word Academy, St. Agnes Academy and Duchesne Academy, and are joined by the all-boys schools of Strake Jesuit and St. Thomas High School.
 As of 2019 The Village School in the Energy Corridor area has a bus service to an area along Westpark, via Royal Oaks Country Club.
 This stop serves students living in West University Place.

 Colleges and universities

 The Texas Legislature designated Houston Community College System (HCC) as serving Houston ISD (including West University Place).
 West University Place is also served by University of Houston and is in close proximity to Rice University.